deeenes/bioinfo-tools/README.md

 -   https://plotnine.readthedocs.io/en/stable/index.html - So far
     the most faithful implementation of ggplot2 in Python.
 A great declarative plotting library.
+-   https://e2eml.school/matplotlib_ticks.html - It's often not easy to find
+    answers about matplotlib, but these course materials provide a really complete guide, with many details you don't find at other places.
+Here I link to one section, but navigating to the course page you can access all the further sections (don't click on the links but change the URL of the section linked here).

 ## Graphs (networks)